 The power electronics and charger modules coolant reservoir is located in the engine compartment.
-See Engine Compartment Overview
+See Engine Compartment Overview ⇔ 242.

-- High Voltage Battery Coolant Reservoir Cold Fill Line - 2.
-Power Electronics Coolant Reservoir Cold Fill Line
+1. High Voltage Battery Coolant Reservoir 2.
+Power Electronics Coolant Reservoir

-Check to see if coolant is visible in the power electronics coolant reservoir.
-If coolant is visible but the coolant level is below the cold fill line (2), there could be a leak in the cooling system.
+Check to see if coolant is visible in the power electronics coolant reservoir (2).
+If coolant is visible but the coolant level is below the cold fill line on the side of the reservoir, there could be a leak in the cooling system.